+44 (0)1603 592959 (office) / +44 (0)1603 592239 (lab)

 Positions available: We are always looking for highly motivated researchers to join us and welcome enquiries from prospective PhD students and post-docs.
 For current opportunities click here.

-A central theme of research work carried out in the lab is the microbiology of methanotrophic and methylotrophic bacteria.
-These are bacteria which can grow on one-carbon (C1) compounds such as methane, methanol, methylated amines, methanesulfonate, dimethylsulfide and methyl halides.
-Activities range from the enrichment, isolation and characterisation of novel organisms from a wide variety of environments including soils, seawater, landfill, hot springs, soda lakes, acidic peat bogs and the rhizosphere, through to their characterisation at the physiological, biochemical and molecular level.
-Key enzymes, particularly oxygenases are being purified, the genes encoding these enzymes cloned and the regulation of expression of metabolic pathways is also being examined.
-The ecology of these microorganisms is also being studied using DNA stable isotope probing, Raman microspectroscopy, single cell genomics, metatranscriptomics and metagenomics techniques in order to establish their role in biogeochemical cycling of C1 compounds and other atmospheric trace gases.
-An exciting new project funded through an ERC Advanced Grant involves the bacterial metabolism of isoprene where we are investigating the physiology, biochemistry molecular biology and ecology of isoprene degraders in the terrestrial environment.
+A central theme of research work carried out in the lab is the microbiology of major biogeochemical cycles.
+A longstanding interest has been the study of bacteria that grow on one-carbon (C1) compounds such as methane, methanol, methylated amines, methanesulfonate, dimethylsulfide and methyl halides.
+Activities range from the enrichment, isolation and characterisation of novel microorganisms from a wide variety of environments including soils, seawater, landfill, hot springs, methane seeps, caves, soda lakes, acidic peat bogs, the phylosphere and the rhizosphere, through to their characterisation at the physiological, biochemical and molecular level.
+A more recent project, funded through an ERC Advanced Grant involves the bacterial metabolism of isoprene.
+Isoprene is a climate-active trace gas, produced in huge amounts by trees and we are investigating the physiology, biochemistry, molecular biology and ecology of isoprene degraders in the terrestrial environment and the phylosphere.
+Key enzymes, particularly oxygenases, are being purified, the genes encoding these enzymes cloned and the regulation of expression of key metabolic pathways is being examined.
+The ecology of these various groups of microorganisms is also being studied using DNA stable isotope probing, reporter gene fusions, Raman microspectroscopy, single cell genomics, metagenomics, metatranscriptomics and metaproteomics techniques in order to establish their role in biogeochemical cycling of C1 compounds and atmospheric trace gases.